rel1c/khet/README.md

-For the 128-bit bit-boards I am using the (bitset)[https://www.cplusplus.com/reference/bitset/bitset/] class from the standard library.
+For the 128-bit bit-boards I am using the (bitset)[https://www.cplusplus.com/reference/bitset/bitset/] class from the C++ standard library.
 It may turn out that an array of 128 bools is faster, but it's arguably larger given the word size of each bool.
 This becomes an issue when storing trees of game states in memory.
 In the previous implementation it was not uncommon to encounter 1000-depth decision trees.
 That was likely excessive, but nonetheless memory should be spared where it can.
-Bitwise logic is not that difficult compared to that of arrays, anyway.

 The goal of this project does not include a nice graphical representation of the game, but I am entertained by the prospect.
 Rather I would like to serve an API such that a GUI could take advantage of the engine, be it 2D, 3D or in the terminal.
 For usability I intend to develop a rudimentary ASCII implementation which uses an algebraic notation similar to that of chess.

-- [ ] Board configuration
-- [ ] Move logic
-  - [ ] Scarab piece swap
-- [ ] Laser logic
-- [ ] Game execution
-  - [ ] Output/input with algebraic notation
-  - [ ] Scoring
-  - [ ] Turn limit option
-  - [ ] Enforce repeated state rule
-- [ ] Game state tree
-  - [ ] Hash game state
-- [ ] AI agent
-  - [ ] Min/max algorithm
-  - [ ] Alpha/beta pruning